mani-arjunan/leetcode/README.md

 # leetcode
-A set of leetcode prblms
+A set of leetcode grinds that i solved(conquered)

 ## npm run generate
 To generate a set of js files from TS.(WINDOWS users stay the FAway)